SelectLLM: Query-Aware Efficient Selection Algorithm for Large Language Models

 \subsection{The Proposed \textsc{SelectLLM} Algorithm}

-Prior research \citep{ding2024hybrid} indicates that easy queries are correctly solved by smaller or general-purpose LLMs, whereas complex queries necessitate the use of specialized or larger LLMs.
-Conversely, there are rare queries that are incorrectly responded to by large LLMs but correctly responded to by small LLMs \cite{nezhurina2024alice}.
+Building on the discussion in Section \ref{sec:intro}, prior research \citep{ding2024hybrid} indicates that easy queries are correctly solved by smaller or general-purpose LLMs, whereas complex queries necessitate the use of specialized or larger LLMs.
+Conversely, there are rare queries that are incorrectly responded to by large LLMs but correctly answered by smaller LLMs \cite{nezhurina2024alice}.
 Due to a lack of widely established query-to-LLM mappings, brute-force approaches are typically employed, querying every available LLM to obtain correct answers.
-As language models continue to advance rapidly, resulting in a large number of LLMs, such approaches become computationally inefficient and sometimes infeasible.

-To address this challenge, it is essential to explore modeling approaches to harness the capabilities of different LLMs (i.e., the ability to respond correctly to input queries) jointly and efficiently.
-One promising approach involves identifying and directing input queries to the most suitable subset of LLMs from the large pool.
+As LLMs continue to advance rapidly in large numbers, such approaches become computationally inefficient and sometimes infeasible.
+One promising approach involves identifying and directing input queries to the most suitable subset of LLMs from a large pool, which jointly respond correctly.
 This ensures that the query is accurately addressed while maintaining lower latency compared to running inference on all LLMs in the pool.

-Towards this objective, we introduce the \textsc{SelectLLM} algorithm, designed to select a tailored subset of LLMs, taking into account the nature of the query and enabling them to collaboratively provide correct responses efficiently.
-The \textsc{SelectLLM} algorithm comprises two primary components: (i) A \textit{multi-label classifier} (\textsc{MLC}) which is fine-tuned with {\sc SLData} dataset, and (ii) A \textit{selection policy}, which utilizes \textsc{MLC}'s prediction confidence scores (i.e., the likelihood of an LLM responding correctly to the query) to determine the suitable subset of LLMs.
+Towards this objective, we introduce the query-aware \textsc{SelectLLM} algorithm, designed to select a tailored subset of LLMs, taking into account the nature of the query and enabling them to collaboratively provide correct responses efficiently.
+The \textsc{SelectLLM} algorithm comprises two primary components: (i) A \textit{multi-label classifier} (\textsc{MLC}) which is fine-tuned with {\sc SLData} dataset, and (ii) A \textit{selection policy}, which utilizes \textsc{MLC}'s prediction and confidence scores (i.e., the likelihood of an LLM responding correctly to the query) to determine the suitable subset of LLMs.

-\paragraph{Multi-label Classifier (MLC)} We fine-tune the pre-trained RoBERTa model \citep{DBLP:journals/corr/abs-1907-11692} using \textsc{SLData} with a multi-label classification objective.
-The fine-tuned model predicts a set of LLMs (i.e., LLMs' identities) that are capable of solving the input query.
-Specifically, the model learns to predict the most suitable LLMs along with corresponding confidence scores \(C\).
-Since the multi-label classification (MLC) model is based on an encoder-only architecture, the cost of MLC inference is negligible compared to running inference with large auto-regressive language models \citep{sun2019fast}.
-We have achieved weighted F1 scores of 0.71 and 0.68 for the \texttt{GSM8K} and \texttt{MMLU} test datasets, respectively for MLC.